aziztitu/football-match-predictor/README.md

 ...
 </pre>

+## Data Analysis

 ### Feature Selection:

 Now that the data was clean, it was time to find out which features contributed the most towards the match results.
+The dataset had 62 different stats for each match, but I had to choose the right ones that had the highest impact.

 I started out by visualizing the distribution of some of the features that I thought were useful.

 **Home/Away Distribution:**<br/>
 <img src="images/ftr_distribution.png" width="500px" />

-Analyzing the Home/Away distribution, it was obvious that the match results favor the Home teams way more than the Away teams.
+Analyzing the Home/Away distribution, it was obvious that *the match results favor the Home teams way more than the Away teams*.

 **Shots:**

-Two of the features that I thought were very important but turned out otherwise were 'Home Shots' and 'Away Shots'.
+Two other features that I thought were very important but turned out otherwise were 'Home Shots' and 'Away Shots'.
 On further exploration, I found that these had very little impact, if any, on the final results.
-But, what did have a massive impact were the 'Home Shots on Target', and 'Away Shots on Target'.
+But, *what did have a massive impact were the 'Home Shots on Target', and 'Away Shots on Target'*.

-**Yellow/Red Card:**
+**Yellow/Red Cards:**

 The number of yellow cards seemed to have little to no impact on the result.
-But the number of red cards however had a tremendous impact.
+But *the number of red cards however had a tremendous impact*.

 **Statistical Tests:**

 After exploring some of the features manually, I went on to perform some statistical tests to see if these features were truly important.

-This is common problem in applied machine learning where you have to determine whether certain input features are relevant to the outcome.
+This is a common problem in applied machine learning where you have to determine whether certain input features are relevant to the outcome.

 In the case of classification problems where input variables are also categorical, we can use statistical tests to determine whether the output variable is dependent or independent of the input variables.
 If independent, then the input variable is a candidate for a feature that may be irrelevant to the problem and can possibly be removed from the dataset.

-One such test is the Pearson’s Chi-Squared statistical hypothesis.
+One such test is the <a href="https://machinelearningmastery.com/chi-squared-test-for-machine-learning/">Pearson’s Chi-Squared statistical hypothesis</a>.
 This was the result from the Chi-Squared Analysis:

 <pre>
 HC is NOT an important predictor